-DELWP is the Victorian State Coordinator for BGA management.
+DELWP is the Control agency for BGA management.
 DELWP collects data on BGA to monitor trends throughout the State which helps to manage BGA blooms.
-During an algal bloom, DELWP will coordinate the management activities so that all relevant stakeholders can perform their respective roles and responsibilities
+During an algal bloom, DELWP will co-ordinate the management activities so that all relevant stakeholders can perform their respective roles and responsibilities at the regional level.

 Key Area Roles Prevention (incorporating Planning and Preparedness actions) Supports relevant research and development.
 Identifies sources of BGA knowledge and expertise.
 Identifies high risk water bodies/reaches based on water sampling data collected, in consultation with Regional Coordinators.
 Maintains a database of BGA blooms to monitor trends.
 Updates the DELWP BGA Circular annually.
 Convenes the BGA Working Group.
-Allocates Regional Coordinators.
-Ensures Regional Coordinators have prepared and updated Regional Coordination Plans.
+Allocates Regional Coordinators have prepared and updated Regional Coordination Plans.
 Assists in training of Regional Coordinators and Local Water Managers to enact the Regional Coordination Plans.
 Liaises with national, interstate and other agencies to maintain and disseminate information through the BGA Working Group and provide best practice in managing BGA.
 Assists Regional Coordinators in allocation of Local Water Managers if required.
-Facilitates a mediation process with respective parties and relevant government agency/body in the event of a dispute over roles and responsibilities of Regional Coordinators and Local Water Managers.

-Key Area Roles Response Produces monthly summary reports on significant BGA blooms (DELWP website).
+Response Facilitates a mediation process with respective parties and relevant government agency/body in the event of a dispute over roles and responsibilities of Regional Coordinators and Local Water Managers.
+In a regional BGA bloom, where more than a single water body is In a regional bor bloch, where more than a single water body is impacted, DELWP will set up Incident Control centres and Emergency Management Teams to manage under the AIIMS structure which will be at the appropriate scale.
+Produces monthly summary reports on significant BGA blooms (DELWP website).
 Liaises with Department of Health and Human Services (DHHS).
 Obtains technical advice and information/advice for Local Water Managers.
 Advises the relevant Minister, where required.
 Recovery Attends debrief meetings and ensures that a debrief report is prepared for regional BGA blooms.
 Prepares an Annual Report on BGA blooms for the season.